Westway (London): Cultural references

 The Westway is referred to in J. G. Ballard's 1973 novel Crash.
 The following year's Concrete Island was set in a junction between motorways, one of which is the Westway.
 In the novel, the protagonist has an accident on the road while speeding and is consequently stranded in waste ground between motorways with nobody able to help.
 The 1997 murder mystery A Certain Justice by P. D. James was set in an area being demolished for the Westway, referring to houses "rising in great choking clouds of ochre dust".

 Chris Petit's 1979 road movie Radio On includes several shots of the Westway.
 The land underneath the road was used as a setting for riots in the films Breaking Glass and Sammy and Rosie Get Laid.
+Episode Mangrove of the anthology series Small Axe features a time lapse visual effects montage of the Westway construction.
 Westway was a BBC World Service radio series that ran from 1997 until 2005.
 It featured the community surrounding the road.

 The Westway has featured in songs by several British rock bands.
 The Clash referred to the road in "London's Burning", and the group's Joe Strummer described their music as "the sound of the Westway".
 The group's documentary Westway to the World is named after the road.
 Swiss post-punk group Chin Chin used the same turn of phrase for the title of their 1985 LP The Sound of the Westway.
 The cover for The Jam's 1977 album This Is the Modern World was taken under the Westway.
 Blur's 1993 song "For Tomorrow" mentions that the protagonist couple in the song are "lost on the Westway", and the road is mentioned in two other songs by the band, "Fool's Day" and "Under the Westway".
 Dirty Pretty Things refer to the Westway in the song "Truth Begins"; the opening lyrics are "The Westway walls so tall and bleak / Reflect the words we dare not speak".